Pocomoke City Chamber of Commerce, Inc.

 The Chamber shall operate on an annual budget to be prepared by the Treasurer in conjunction with the Board of Directors.
 Its purpose shall be to allocate the funds in such manner as to enable the Chamber to effectively carry on its programs.

-The accounts of the Chamber of Commerce shall be audited annually after the close of business on December 31st.
-The audit may be available to the members of the organization upon request.
-An outside firm shall audit the accounts.
+The accounts of the Chamber of Commerce shall be reviewed annually after the close of business on December 31st.
+The financial review may be available to the members of the organization upon request.
+An outside firm shall review the accounts.

 Section 1.
 Procedures